romanlakerveld/ProgProj/PROCESS.md

 # Week 3 - Day 2
 I have thought about how to implement an autocomplete feature that also contains the common name where possible.
 So ive decided to put the name where possible in parentheses behind the latin name.
 Also, i have discovered by re-downloading the database that it has shrunk in size: from 800MB to just 80MB, but this is probably just done to filter out double values.
 But just to be sure i will use this new database for latin-to-common conversion and autocompleting search queries.

+# Week 3 - Day 3
+Today i have used python to transform the databases into usable data.
+For thursday and friday i hope to complete the usage of these databases.

+# Week 3 - Day 4
+I have implemented the autocomplete function, which now works for all the EditTexts.
+Only one problem because the common name is inside of parentheses so the autocomplete does not pick it up.

+# Week 3 - Day 5
+Added sites showing info on species in a new activity.